-The model was integrated to statical equilibrium using the HELLERMAN and ROSENSTEIN monthly mean wind stress climatology and then integrated for a nine year period with a hybred wind stress data set using the annual mean from the HELLERMAN and ROSENSTEIN climatology and the monthly mean annomallies from the ECMWF winds for the period from 1981 to 1989.
+The model was integrated to statical equilibrium using the HELLERMAN and ROSENSTEIN monthly mean wind stress climatology and then integrated for a nine year period with a hybred wind stress data set using the annual mean from the HELLERMAN and ROSENSTEIN climatology and the monthly mean annomallies from the ECMWF winds for the period form 1981 to 1989 the period from 1981 to 1989.
+Results

 Results The results from the simulations using the hybred wind data set have been comparied to satellite IR images for various time periods during the 1980s.
 The disappearance and reformation of the eastern Alboran gyre during July to August 1982 (HEBURN and LA VIOLETTE, 1990) is well represented in the model simulations.
 The mean annual cycle of the transport of LIW through the Strait of Sicily is replicated in the model simulations using the climatological wind forcing as well as in the simulations using the hybred wind forcing data set.
-The simulations using the hybred data set also show considerable interannual variability.
+The simulations using the hybred data set also show considerable interannual varibility.
 The complex series of sub-basin scales gyres and meandering currents observed in the eastern Mediterranean Sea are shown in the model simulations as well.
-These features also exibit considerable seasonal and interannual variability.
+These features also evibit considerable seasonal and interannual varibility.
+The gyres in the lonian basin appear exibit considerable seasonal and interannual variability.
 The gyres in the Ionian basin appear to be primarily wind forced with a definite annual cycle.